from

 Inis Mór Day Trip from Galway with Aran Islands Ferry

-Ride a minibus with an island local through a 3,000-year-old cliff fort, ruins, and Atlantic beaches
+Travel by comfortable minibus to see a 3,000-year-old cliff fort, ruins, and Atlantic beaches

 9 h